 Even if you are not planning to walk the entire 2 days, all are welcome to join us for any part of the trip.
 We especially recommend the departure from Mission Santa Barbara down State Street to the ocean at the foot of the pier, approximately 3 miles of gentle downhill walking.
-We also recommend joining us for the final walk and glorious procession from Surfers Point through downtown Ventura to the San Buenaventura Mission.
+We also recommend joining us for the final walk and glorious procession from Emma Wood State Beach Group Camping site to the Mission Basilica.

 Only those officially registered will have access to the meals provided.
 For more pilgrimage details see FAQ.

 Two glorious days of walking in the footsteps of St. Junipero Serra along the route of the historic and iconic El Camino Real.